 Korina Karampela is the founder of b4iapply .
-She passionately believes in people’s development.
+She passionately believes in empowering people to make informed decisions about their career and their finances.
 She is a senior executive in the pharmaceutical industry and has an MBA from MIT Sloan.
-In her limited spare time, she provides pro-bono advice to whomever is asking for it.
+In her limited spare time, she provides pro-bono career advice.
 Her b4iapply blog is recommended by The Guardian for professional development.